 by Larry Smith

-One hundred years ago last Saturday, the heir to the throne of the Austro-Hungarian Empire was assassinated in Sarajevo by a Serbian nationalist struggling for independence.
+One hundred years ago (on June 28 1914 to be exact), the heir to the throne of the long-vanished Austro-Hungarian Empire was assassinated in Sarajevo by a Serbian nationalist struggling for independence.

 Germany, then the new rising power of Europe, supported its neighbour Austria-Hungary against Serbia and its patron, Russia; with war declared at the end of July 1914.
 The British, French and Turks joined in the following month, and by Christmas the various armies had suffered more than three million casualties.